Carolyn Hennesy: Acting

+In 2019, Hennesy was in the film St. Agatha.
+Also that year she was in the film Star Wars: The Rise of Skywalker.

+Author

 Hennesy has written a series of children's books based on the character Pandora.
 The first one, called Pandora Gets Jealous, was released January 2008.
 The sequel, Pandora Gets Vain, was released August 2008.
 The third book in the series, Pandora Gets Lazy, released March 2009.
 Book four, Pandora Gets Heart, was released in January 2010.
 The fifth book, Pandora Gets Angry, was released in February 2011.
 Book six, Pandora Gets Greedy, was released in June 2012.
 Book seven, Pandora Gets Frightened, was released in 2013.

-In 2016, Hennesy appeared in the soap opera web series The Bay as Karen Blackwell.
-She won a Daytime Emmy Award for Outstanding Supporting or Guest Actress in a Digital Daytime Drama Series for the role.
-Also in 2016, Hennesy was named an American Humane Association celebrity ambassador and spoke before a congressional committee on the organization's new humane conservation initiative.
-Hennesy is also the producer and host of Animal Magnetism, a radio program featuring wildlife and domestic animal professionals.
-The program focuses on welfare and conservation issues and examines both the human-animal bond and the global increase in human-wildlife conflict resulting from human over-population growth and climate change.
+Hennesy wrote the 2011 novel The Secret Life of Damian Spinelli featuring characters from General Hospital.
+The novel reached #16 on the New York Times Best Seller list.

 Personal life

 Hennesy is the niece of actress Barbara Rush and cousin of Fox News reporter Claudia Cowan.
 She lives in Los Angeles.
 In 2007, Hennesy married Donald Agnelli.
 They divorced in 2013.
 She is a trapeze artist, a skill she demonstrated during a 2015 episode of Jessie.

-She has two brothers; one of whom, Scott Hennesy, works at Disney as an imagineer.
+On October 28, 2025, Hennesy broke her leg and needed surgery.
+She had one surgery and another on November 4.